openharmony/docs/en/application-dev/reference/apis/js-apis-missionManager.md

 ## missionManager.getMissionInfo

-function getMissionInfo(deviceId: string, missionId: number, callback: AsyncCallback&lt;MissionInfo&gt;): void;
+getMissionInfo(deviceId: string, missionId: number, callback: AsyncCallback&lt;MissionInfo&gt;): void;

 Obtains the information of a given mission.
 This API uses an asynchronous callback to return the result.